 - Does any other business serve the same group that you have chosen?

 - If so, what prices do they charge?

 - Do people like the quality of their products?

 - Is there room for more than one business serving that group?

 - Are the prices you intend to charge reasonable for this sort of market?

 Determine the cost of producing

 Make a list of the ingredients you will be including in your recipes and determine their cost.
 If, for instance, you will be selling cookies by the dozen, how much will the ingredients for a dozen cookies cost?
-You will also need to figure in the cost of packaging the goods.
+You will also need to figure in the cost of packaging the goods, tools and appliances (such as kneading machine or sophisticated types of coffee machines, if you’d like to serve coffee as well), and possible some best cookware set too.
 Plastic, Styrofoam, cardboard and other packaging materials all cost money.